-Interfund borrowing is the temporary loan from one reserve fund (where its investments are not currently required to fund capital projects to a different reserve fund (which has a funding shortfall).
+Interfund borrowing is the temporary loan from one reserve fund (where its investments are not currently required to fund capital projects) to a different reserve fund (which has a funding shortfall).
 Both reserve funds must be established for capital purposes.

-Local governments require good infrastructure and financial planning when borrowing between reserve funds.
-Prior to interfund borrowing, the local government must consider the timing and amount of the capital spending related to both the lending and borrowing funds.
-This is to ensure reserve fund money is available when needed by the lending fund.
+Local governments require good infrastructure and financial planning while borrowing between reserve funds.
+Prior to interfund borrowing, the local government must consider the timing and amount of the capital spending in relation to both the lending and borrowing funds.
+This is to ensure that reserve fund money is available within the lending fund when required.